Bringing the Outside In: The Rise of Floor-to-Ceiling Windows

 - Classic design appeal, often suited to formal layouts and timeless interior styles

-Traditional kitchens are a favorite among homeowners who value privacy, organization, and a dedicated cooking zone that’s free from the hustle and bustle of other household activities.
+Traditional kitchens are a favorite for homeowners who value privacy and organization.
+They also offer a dedicated cooking zone, away from household distractions.

 Open-Concept vs. Traditional Kitchens: A Side-by-Side Comparison